stackrox/collector/ansible/README.md

 names and credentials to be used in the playbooks.
 Currently, the only required credentials are quay_username and quay_password, which are created by make from the environment variables `QUAY_RHACS_ENG_RO_USERNAME` and `QUAY_RHACS_ENG_RO_PASSWORD` to match CI variables.
-If you are using IBM Cloud to create IBM Z RHEL instances, you will also need to specifiy enviroment variables `RHEL_SUBSCRIPTION_USERNAME` and `RHEL_SUBSCRIPTION_PASSWORD` to register your RHEL system.
+If you are using IBM Cloud to create IBM Z RHEL instances, you will also need to specifiy enviroment variables `REDHAT_USERNAME` and `REDHAT_PASSWORD` to register your RHEL system.

 To create your own, for dev the format should be: